-- the sole object of the entity must be to carry on 1 or more public benefit activity falling into 11 categories including the activities which would be carried on by: - . schools, technikons, universities and other educational bodies; - . religious bodies; - organisations which provide housing or facilities for prescribed classes of persons; - . entities which provide certain welfare and humanitarian services; - . entities which provide certain health care services; - . conservation, environment and animal welfare bodies; - . research and consumer rights bodies; - . certain cultural bodies; - . amateur sports bodies; and - . charitable trusts which fund PBOs; - at least 85% of the activities, measured in cost or time spent, must be carried out in South Africa; - the management committee must comprise at least 3 persons who are not connected persons; - no excessive remuneration and no profits may be distributed to any person; - the PBO must register with the Department of Social Development as a Non-Profit Organisation; - the PBO may not carry on any trade or business unless specifically permitted in terms of section 30(3)(b)(iv) of the Income Tax Act;

-- surplus funds may be invested only as prescribed; and - if the PBO is approved in terms of section 18A as an entity, donations to which are tax deductible by the donor, 75% of its tax deductible donations must be used for the purposes of its activities within 12 months from the financial year in which they are received, unless SARS approves the accumulation of funds for a special purpose.
+- the sole object of the entity must be to carry on one or more public benefit activity falling into eleven categories including the activities which would be carried on by: - . schools, technikons, universities and other educational bodies; - . religious bodies; - organisations which provide housing or facilities for prescribed classes of persons; - . entities which provide certain welfare and humanitarian services; - . entities which provide certain health care services; - . conservation, environment and animal welfare bodies; - . research and consumer rights bodies; - . certain cultural bodies; - . amateur sports bodies: and - . charitable trusts which fund PBOs; - at least 85% of the activities, measured in cost or time spent, must be carried out in South Africa; - the management committee must comprise at least three persons who are not connected persons; - no excessive remuneration and no profits may be distributed to any person; - the PBO must register with the Department of Social Development as a Non-Profit Organisation; - surplus funds may be invested only as prescribed; and - if the PBO is approved in terms of section 18A as an entity, donations to which are tax deductible by the donor.
+However, 75% of its tax deductible donations must be used for the purposes of its activities within 12 months from the financial year in which they are received, unless SARS approves the accumulation of funds for a special purpose.